 Change of Permit Payment Options

-As of Wednesday, February 1st, payment options for some permits will change.
-Future billing will no longer be available for Right-of-Way Permits, Excess Load Truck Permits and Driveway Crossing Permits issued by the Transportation Division of the City of Saskatoon.
+Effective Feb.
+1st, 2017 payment options for some permits have changed.
+Future billing is no longer be available for Right-of-Way Permits, Excess Load Truck Permits and Driveway Crossing Permits issued by the Transportation Division of the City of Saskatoon.

 Payments can now be made using credit cards including American Express, VISA or MasterCard.
 These permit applications and payments can be made by calling 306-975-2454.